dkarthe/webjeda-blog/_posts/2016-02-02-how-to-compress-html-in-jekyll.md

 <div id="toc" class="clear"></div>

 Though minifying CSS and JS is largely practiced, minifying HTML is not given such an importance.
-May be because there is not much to minify compared to static files like CSS and JS.
+Maybe because there is not much to minify compared to static files like CSS and JS.
 But it does help loading your website at a better speed even on 2G connections.
 Moreover, [PageSpeed](https://developers.google.com/speed/pagespeed/insights/){:rel='nofollow'}{:target="_blank"} recommends minifying HTML.

 I have seen huge benefits by minifying my Jekyll blog.
 What if I tell you that minifying reduces the file size by more than 20%!
-May be because I have a lot of blank spaces and new lines in the unminified version.
+May be because I have a lot of blank spaces and new lines in the un-minified version.
 And that's an improvement I shouldn't be missing.

 Here are the minified and unminified files of my last post.
 They have the same content by the way.
 You can check the file size by downloading them.